ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 ## Thirty percent faster.
 Slower where it mattered.

+First, the premise, for anyone landing on this post directly.
+Tree-sitter is a parser framework: it turns source code into syntax trees that tools can query.
+This series follows a rewrite of its C runtime in Rust—behind the same binary interface, so existing grammars keep working—for **ast-grep**, the structural code-search tool built on top of it.
+As throughout the series, I directed the experiments and ChatGPT wrote the code.
+This is the finale, where the application finally gets its say.

-The previous post reached what should have been a victory.
-At that historical checkpoint, the seven-language parser-only gate put the Rust core roughly **30% ahead of C**.
+The [previous post](tree-sitter-glr-arena.md) reached what should have been a victory.
+The project measured itself with **gates**—pass/fail benchmark thresholds a change had to clear before it was retained—and the parser-only gate, a seven-language parsing benchmark, put the Rust core roughly **30% ahead of C**.
 Then ast-grep used the same runtime to scan a real TypeScript repository and ran slower than its C-backed build.
 That contradiction is the subject of this final post.

 The parser benchmark had not lied.
 It had measured one phase of a larger
-system: parse already-loaded source with a ready parser, then stop when the tree is returned. ast-grep also creates and configures parsers, incurs arena lifecycles across thousands of files, and traverses every completed tree.
-The Rust rewrite had made the measured phase faster while moving new costs into work the benchmark never saw.
+system: parse already-loaded source with a ready parser, then stop when the tree is returned. ast-grep also creates and configures parsers, sets up and tears down per-parse memory across thousands of files, and traverses every completed tree.
+The

-The investigation therefore had to expand one boundary at a time.
-First, prove that the ast-grep binary really contained the local runtime.
-Then trace the parser's complete lifecycle, follow resident memory to the allocation that owned it, benchmark the published tree as something an application reads, and profile the whole worker again as each old hotspot disappeared.
-Every change needed a paired Rust control and a correctness gate; otherwise AI could produce wrong answers faster than I could name them.

-At the current endpoint, the seven-language Rust core parses **29.74% faster than C** and traverses trees **10.16% faster**.
-On single-threaded opencode outline, ast-grep uses **22.2% less user CPU** and **21.6% less wall time** than the C-backed build, with **7.92 MiB** higher peak resident set size (RSS).
-Those are separate parser, traversal, and application controls—not percentages to add together.

-The historical “roughly 30%” and the final **29.74%** happen to be close, but they are not the same measurement.
-The first belongs to the parser checkpoint that triggered the application failure.
-The second is the later, exact Rust-versus-C rerun after the lifecycle and traversal problems were repaired.

-The previous post reported the retained design first.
-To show where that design came from, this post now rewinds to the first ast-grep run—before the arena lifecycle and read-side repairs existed.
+Rust rewrite had made the measured phase faster while moving new costs into work the benchmark never saw.

+Finding those costs meant expanding the measurement one boundary at a time until “faster” covered the whole application.
+It ends well—the exact numbers wait at the finish line—but the road there runs through a virtual-memory storm, a gigabyte of retired arenas, and garbage that turned out to be the wrong garbage.

+One measurement convention carries through everything that follows: unless a comparison says otherwise, each change is judged against the Rust revision immediately before it.
+C answers the broad rewrite question, not whether one new Rust branch helped.

 ## First, prove the contradiction

 Before profiling, I had to rule out the boring explanation: perhaps ast-grep was not actually using the local runtime.
-I instructed ChatGPT to rebuild it from my Tree-sitter checkout, verify the Rust arena symbols in the binary, compare its output, and rerun the outline workload.
+ChatGPT rebuilt it from my Tree-sitter checkout, verified the Rust arena symbols in the binary, compared its output, and reran the **opencode outline** workload: ast-grep parsing opencode, a real-world TypeScript repository, and walking every parsed file's tree to extract an outline.

 The binary was correct.
 The output matched.
 The contradiction survived.

-I told ChatGPT to stop optimizing and profile the complete lifecycle—not only `ts_parser_parse`.
+So the instruction changed: stop optimizing and profile the complete lifecycle—not only `ts_parser_parse`.
 The parser gate ended when a tree was returned; the application also paid for parser setup, arena creation and release, and reading that tree.
 From here onward, “faster” needed separate evidence for construction, parsing, traversal, and the complete application.

 ## The 4 GiB arena was “only virtual” 2,291 times

+The runtime allocates syntax nodes from an **arena**: one big buffer with a cursor, where allocating means bumping the cursor forward and everything is released at once when the buffer is.
 The first arena reserved a 4 GiB virtual address range with `mmap`.
 It committed 64 KiB chunks with `mprotect` as the bump cursor advanced, then released the mapping with `munmap`.

 This looked reasonable in the parser benchmark: